 (xii) not to issue or incur any Second Secured Debt or Subordinated Debt except in certain specified circumstances.
-Rating: The Programme has been rated "A-" by S&P. Series of Notes issued under the Programme may be rated or unrated.
-Where a Series of Notes is rated, such rating will be disclosed in the applicable Pricing Supplement and will not necessarily be the same as the rating assigned to the Programme.
-A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
-Admission to trading: Application has been made for Notes issued under the Programme to be admitted to trading on the ISM.
-Notes may be listed or admitted to trading, as the case may be, on other or further stock exchanges or markets agreed between the Issuer and the relevant Dealer in relation to the relevant Series.
-Notes which are neither listed nor admitted to trading on any market may also be issued.
-The applicable Pricing Supplement will state whether or not the relevant Notes are to be listed and/or admitted to trading and, if so, on which stock exchanges and/or markets.
-Governing Law: The Notes and any non-contractual obligations arising out of or in connection with the Notes will be governed by, and shall be construed in accordance with, English law.
-Selling Restrictions: There are restrictions on the offer, sale and transfer of the Notes in the United States, Singapore, and the United Kingdom and, if the Notes are listed on the ISM or if otherwise applicable, a prohibition on the sale of Notes to EEA retail investors, UK retail investors and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Notes, see " Subscription and Sale ".
-United States Selling Restrictions: Regulation S, Category 1/2.
-TEFRA C/TEFRA D/TEFRA not applicable, as specified in the applicable Pricing Supplement.
+Rating: issued Series applic same a is not be sub rogramme has been rated "A-" by S&P. Series of Notes under the Programme may be rated or unrated.
+Where a of Notes is rated, such rating will be disclosed in the able Pricing Supplement and will not necessarily be the as the rating assigned to the Programme.
+A security rating a recommendation to buy, sell or hold securities and may bject to suspension, reduction or withdrawal at any time by signing rating agency.
+Admission to trading: cation has been made for Notes issued under the Programme admitted to trading on the ISM. other Issuer Notes may be listed or admitted to trading, as the case may be, on or further stock exchanges or markets agreed between the and the relevant Dealer in relation to the relevant Series. which are neither listed nor admitted to trading on any t may also be issued. releva oplicable Pricing Supplement will state whether or not the nt Notes are to be listed and/or admitted to trading and, if which stock exchanges and/or markets.
+Governing Law: conne otes and any non-contractual obligations arising out of or in ction with the Notes will be governed by, and shall be ued in accordance with, English law.
+Selling Restrictions: in the the Ne prohib investe conne are restrictions on the offer, sale and transfer of the Notes United States, Singapore, and the United Kingdom and, if otes are listed on the ISM or if otherwise applicable, a bition on the sale of Notes to EEA retail investors, UK retail ors and such other restrictions as may be required in ction with the offering and sale of a particular Tranche of a see "Subscription and Sale".
+United States Selling Restrictions: • ation S, Category 1/2.
+TEFRA C/TEFRA D/TEFRA not able, as specified in the applicable Pricing Supplement.